Opening a Corporate Bank Account in Singapore

 How long does it take to open a Corporate Bank Account?

-Some of the banks offer instant bank account opening that can be completed within 30 minutes for companies registered in Singapore and owned by Singaporeans/PRs.
-If you are eligible, all you need to do is to fill up an online application and submit all the necessary documentation and signatories to the bank.
+Some of the banks offer instant business bank account opening that can be completed within 30 minutes for companies registered in Singapore and owned by Singaporeans/PRs.
+If you are eligible, all you need to do is to fill up an online corporate bank account application and submit all the necessary documentation and signatories to the bank.

 If the nature of the business is a little more complex to the bank or that there are foreign directors in the company, a representative may be required to visit the bank in person.
 For foreigners, it is advisable to allocate about 2 – 3 weeks for the bank account to be opened and fully functional.